mattmaniak/pixufo/README.md

 clicking enter key and pausing the game by escape key.
 Unfortunately changing the system resolution with the game opened may break it's rendering.

+## Disclaimer
+Works well on Linux.
+On Windows some fonts are blended and Nebulas (Enemies) position randomization doesn't work.
+Really don't know why.

 ## Compilation
 ### Windows (example for cmd.exe - 64-bit only for now):
 1. Install the compilation environment choosing "TDM-GCC Recommended, C/C++".